fealt/shark-attacks-australia/README.md

 ### Analysis, Australia

-▫️ In almost 85% of all fatalities, it was possible to locate the coordinates.
+▫️ In 85% of all fatalities, it was possible to locate the coordinates.

 ▫️ Number of tourists exploded in the last 40 years: over 200% rise from 1990 to 1997 and almost 170% from 2010 to 2018.